József Alvinczi

 Freiherr Joseph Alvinczi von Borberek also known as Baron József Alvinczi de Borberek (Joseph Alvinczy, Freiherr von Berberek; 1 February 1735 – 25 September 1810) was a soldier and an officer in the Habsburg Army and a field marshal of the Austrian Empire.
 He is remembered for handing Napoleon his first two defeats, at the battles of Bassano and Caldiero, both in 1796 and just days apart; moreover, the Austrian army consisted mainly of new recruits and inexperienced officers, and it had no internal cohesion.
-By the time of the Battle of Rivoli, Alvinczi's health had deteriorated as a result of the winter campaign.
+The Battle of Arcole was a hard-fought engagement in which Alvinczi managed to inflict a relatively large loss on Napoleon in killed and wounded, but Bonaparte gained the upper hand after three days of persistent fighting.
+By the time of the Battle of Rivoli, Alvinczi's health had deteriorated as a result of the winter campaign, and he was decisively defeated.
 Napoleon would later remark that Alvinczi was the best general he had fought thus far.